Sarasota–Bradenton International Airport: 1976 presidential election

-During the 1976 presidential election, several candidates would visit and/or fly into the airport.
+During the 1976 presidential election, several candidates visited and/or flew into the airport.
 On February 23, 1976, Gerald R. Ford and his family flew into the airport on Air Force One while visiting Sarasota on a trip across Florida.
 He briefly took questions from the press before leaving to go to a hotel.
 The following day he went to a church service and a barbecue.
 He gave a brief press conference before flying out of the airport to Tampa.
-Next month, on March 2, Jimmy Carter would hold a press conference at the airport before speaking to the public at adjacent New College.
-Likely that same day, Henry "Scoop" Jackson another presidential candidate running on the Democratic ticket, would host a campaign rally at the airport.
-George Wallace, also visited the airport two days later on March 4.
+Next month, on March 2, Jimmy Carter held a press conference at the airport before speaking to the public at adjacent New College.
+Likely that same day, Henry "Scoop" Jackson, another presidential candidate running on the Democratic ticket, hosted a campaign rally at the airport.
+George Wallace also visited the airport two days later on March 4.

-1980s & 1990s
+1980s and 1990s

 In the late 1970s and early 1980s, there was a controversial proposal to move the airport by both Sarasota County and Manatee County due to airport overcrowding.
-An opinion poll was held in 1970 with 66% of voters voting against a new airport.
+An opinion poll was held in 1970, with 66% of voters voting against a new airport.
 The proposal suggested making the facility into a general aviation airport and constructing a replacement east of future Interstate 75 within Lakewood Ranch.
-Opposition to the airport would also come from a local environmentalist, Gloria Rains, who was the head and founder of ManaSota-88, an environmental group.
-Rains would later on be opposed to the development of Lakewood Ranch as well but did like that natural features in the area were preserved.
+Opposition to the airport also came from a local environmentalist, Gloria Rains, who was the head and founder of ManaSota-88, an environmental group.
+Rains would later oppose the development of Lakewood Ranch as well, but did like that natural features in the area were preserved.
 However, the airport authority struck down the idea in 1985.
-A facility for commuter flights would be added onto the airport in 1983.
+When a referendum was held in 1986 on the matter (as required under state law if they wanted to move the airport) it was struck down.

 Instead of building a new airport, the airport's facilities, in general, would be expanded.
 Work began in 1987 to build a new airport terminal along with areas for parking, ramp space and landscaping.
-The new terminal building would open on October 29, 1989.
+The new terminal building opened on October 29, 1989.
 During the first day the new airport terminal was in operation, the Sarasota Herald-Tribune reported that passengers and airline staff liked it.
-On its first day of operations the airport would still be under construction and several problems were encountered: the computer system on the upstairs level security checkpoint area would have glitches along with problems being reported with the terminal's air conditioning.
-The rest of the project would be finished by 1990.
+On its first day of operations the airport was still under construction and several problems were encountered: the computer system on the upstairs level security checkpoint area had glitches, along with problems being reported with the terminal's air conditioning.
+The rest of the project was finished by 1990.

+A facility for commuter flights was added onto the airport in 1983.

 The airport was designated port of entry status in 1992.